The Yellow Buckeye grows in acidic, drought tolerant, loamy, moist, rich, sandy, well drained, wet, clay soils.

 With its oval, slightly spreading canopy, the Yellow Buckeye makes a fine tall screen or shade tree.
 Grows best in full sun.
 Yellow flowers in May, dark green summer leaves turning brilliant pumpkin in fall.
 Grows to 60' to 75', 30' spread. (zones 4-8)

 Yellow buckeyes grow in mature hardwood forests, and provide shelter and nesting sites for the animals dwelling in those forests.

 As well as the belief in the good fortune of its storied seed, the buckeye has been held to cure rheumatism and other, more minor ailments.
 Pioneering farm families also made soap from the kernels of buckeye seeds, and many a child's cradle was carved from the wood of this tree.
 Before the advent of synthetic materials, the wood was used to make artificial limbs because of its light weight and resistance to splitting.
 A superb variety of one of its cousins, the Sweet Buckeye, was discovered by George Washington in 1784 on a visit to Colonel Morgan in West Virginia.
 He planted four of them that still exist at Mount Vernon.

 This tree has normal moisture requirements, with some flooding and drought tolerance.

 This tree usually has five, nearly elliptical leaflets arranged like fingers on a long petiole.
 Each leaflet is about 4 to 6 inches long and 1-1/2 to 2-1/2 inches wide.
-Dark green in summer, yellow to yellow-orange in autumn.
+Dark green in summer, yellow to pumpkin-orange in autumn.

 Numerous yellow blossoms are held erect in clusters (panicles), 5 to 7 inches long, that appear like decorative torch lights in late spring.